MetPX/sarracenia/doc/sr_watch.1.rst

 followed by the default subtopic: the file path separated with dots (dot being the topic separator for amqp).
 You can overwrite the topic_prefix by setting this option.

+**[-real|--realpath]**

+The realpath option resolves paths given to their canonical ones, eliminating any indirection via symlinks.
+The behaviour improves the ability of sr_watch to monitor trees, but the trees may have completely different paths than the arguments given.
+This option also enforces traversing of symbolic links.

 **[-rec|--recursive <boolean>]**

 The recursive default is False.
 When the **url** given (possibly combined with **document_root**)